Activist investors see Ackman-Valeant deal as a model to follow

-NEW YORK (Reuters) - William Ackman’s $47 billion joint bid with Valeant Pharmaceuticals International Inc to buy Botox maker Allergan Inc may become a model for future deals, rival fund managers said.
+NEW YORK, April 22 (Reuters) - William Ackman’s $47 billion joint bid with Valeant Pharmaceuticals International Inc to buy Botox maker Allergan Inc may become a model for future deals, rival fund managers said.

 Ackman, who runs the $13 billion Pershing Square Capital Management hedge fund, typically first buys a stake in a company and then agitates for change, sometimes leading to a sale.
 By having a bidder lined up in Valeant, Ackman essentially skipped that step, speeding the deal up and making his returns more likely.